madjugglers/pattern-book/03_four_person_patterns.md

 After the 4th beat, the jugglers are inverted, but the passing sequence repeats.

-This pattern dates to 1997 by Mike Newton and MAJ.
+This pattern dates to 1997 by Mike Newton and MAJ, but it took us a while to recognize it is an egg-beater without a handle!

 ## Unicycle